 What is the Flex Pass

 The Flex Passport fills the gap between the lowest SoCal Passport and the Deluxe Passport.
 It’s $599 and has the option of monthly payments of $37.09.
+UPDATE: AS OF FEBRUARY 2020, THE PRICE IS NOW $649.
 This pass has good to go days, block out days during the Christmas Holidays, and the main thing, days where you have to make a reservation.
 So essentially, this pass doesn’t necessarily have year-round blackouts (except Christmas) you just have to request the days you want to go and Disneyland will approve it.
 Most of the summer requires reservations but after that only weekends do.
 Check out the full calendar here.
 It’s basically a more affordable pass that can give you an option to visit during the summer, unlike the SoCal and Deluxe pass that are blocked out.
 This pass offers 10% off dining and merchandise

 How Does the Flex Pass Work